ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - then configure the logic app to run an action, such as sending an email, or posting a message to a Microsoft Teams channel.

 ### Azure Sentinel
-- dedicated Security Information And Event Management (SIEM):
+dedicated cloud based Security Information and Event Management (SIEM), and enables
-- aggregates security data from many different sources (as long as those sources support an open-standard logging format).
+- **Collect cloud data** and aggregates security data at scale across all users, devices, applications, and infrastructure, both on-premises and from multiple clouds (as long as those sources support an open-standard logging format).
+- **Detect previously undetected threats**  Minimize false positives by using Microsoft's comprehensive analytics and threat intelligence.
 - It also provides capabilities for threat detection and response. (security orchestration automated response)

-Azure Sentinel is Microsoft's cloud-based SIEM system and enables:
-- **Collect cloud data** at scale Collect data across all users, devices, applications, and infrastructure, both on-premises and from multiple clouds.
-- **Detect previously undetected threats**  Minimize false positives by using Microsoft's comprehensive analytics and threat intelligence.
 - **Investigate threats with artificial intelligence** Examine suspicious activities at scale, tapping into years of cybersecurity experience from Microsoft.
 - **Respond to incidents rapidly** Use built-in orchestration and automation of common tasks.